djpetti/isl-gazecapture/README.md

 ## Training the Model

-Training the model requires TensorFlow and Keras.
+Training the model requires TensorFlow, Keras, and [Rhodopsin](https://github.com/djpetti/rhodopsin).
 Practically, it also requires a GPU, preferably one with at least 8 Gb of VRAM.

 ### Building the Dataset